WPTravelteam/wp-travel/readme.txt

 Release Date:  4th January 2023

 Enhancements:
-* Provides compatibility for the Tour Guide feature in WP Travel Pro.
+* Provides compatibility for the Travel Guide feature in WP Travel Pro.
 * Provides compatibility for showing high prices on trips.

 Fixes: